Julia Grenan: The Rising

 Once the Rising was planned, and the day before it began Markievicz ensured they were central to the action by directing them to Liberty Hall to introduce them to the Irish Citizen Army leader James Connolly and ensuring he knew they were to be trusted.

 Grenan was sent to Dundalk and Carrickmacross to deliver dispatches to the republican units there.
 O'Farrell was sent west.
 On their return they worked out of the General Post Office as couriers and nurses.
 They also ensured delivery of ammunition from the GPO to the College of Surgeons garrison, hiding the weapons under their clothes.
-Along with her friend O'Farrell, she cared for the wounded including James Connolly whose ankle was shattered by a bullet on the 27th.
-They refused to leave when the rest of the women were evacuated until the Friday night when they retreated with the leaders to Moore Street.
+Along with her friend Elizabeth O'Farrell, and James Connolly's aide de camp, Winifred Carney, she cared for the wounded including Connolly whose ankle was shattered by a bullet on the 27th.
+The three women refused to leave when the rest of the women were evacuated until the Friday night when they retreated with the leaders to Moore Street.
 Grenan and O'Farrell nursed the wounded there until the final surrender was decided.
 O'Farrell was handed a Red Cross insignia and a white flag and asked to deliver the surrender to the British military.
 Grenan watched her from the door as O'Farrell walked out into heavy fire.